 In this Article

-As with almost every other symptom related to pregnancy, breast tenderness in pregnancy is also attributed to the two main culprits oestrogen and progesterone.
+As with almost every other symptom related to pregnancy, breast tenderness in pregnancy is attributed to two main culprits, oestrogen and progesterone.
 The very same hormones which led to the formation of your breasts when you were a pre-pubescent teen, now kick into action to prepare you for lactation.
 They ensure that your milk ducts widen and that your breasts receive ample blood supply.
-Breast pain in early pregnancy is common as you experience most of the changes in the first trimester, that is, between two to four weeks of conception.
+Breast pain in early pregnancy is common, as you experience most of the changes in the first trimester, that is, between two to four weeks of conception.

 Changes in Week 1- 3

 Breast changes start as soon as implantation occurs.
-A large part of the changes take place during the 2nd week, and you will have increased sensitivity, especially on the sides where the internal mammary arteries are.
+A large part of the changes take place during the second week, and you will face increased sensitivity, especially on the sides where the internal mammary arteries are.
 Milk ducts and alveolar buds grow rapidly during this period.

 Changes in Week 4- 6

-Changes in the nipples are noticeable in this period.
+Changes in the nipples are noticeable during this period.
 The increase in blood supply causes a prickling sensation accompanied by tingling around the nipples.
 Tingling may also be triggered by changes in temperature.
-At the end of this phase, an increase in pigmentation will make you areolas appear darker, and the nipples will be more prominent.
+At the end of this phase, an increase in pigmentation will make your areolas appear darker and the nipples will be more prominent.

 Changes in Week 7- 9

-In the 7th week, the breasts start gaining weight as fat accumulates and milk ducts grow further.
+In the seventh week, the breasts start growing bigger, as fat accumulates and milk ducts grow further.
 Lobules are formed by the growing alveoli, making them feel sore and tender.
 Montgomery’s tubercles or small pimples around the areolas appear around week 8.
-By week 12, the dark areolas are surrounded by a second areola of lighter tissue, and inverted nipples are corrected.
+By week 12, the dark areolas are surrounded by a second areola of lighter tissue and inverted nipples are corrected.

 Changes in week 10- 12